asika32764/ivia/README.md

 # Sparrow.js

-A reactive MVVM framework for jQuery Vue-like interface.
+A reactivity MVVM framework for jQuery with Vue-like interface.

 ## Getting Started